Luděk Pachman: Career

 The most successful year of his career was 1959.
-After winning the Czechoslovakian championship he went on a South American tour, winning tournaments in Mar del Plata (tied with Miguel Najdorf); Santiago, Chile (tied with Borislav Ivkov); and Lima, Peru (again tied with Ivkov).
+After winning the Czechoslovak championship he went on a South American tour, winning tournaments in Mar del Plata (tied with Miguel Najdorf); Santiago, Chile (tied with Borislav Ivkov); and Lima, Peru (again tied with Ivkov).
 On this tour he beat the 16-year-old Bobby Fischer twice.
 Pachman made an even lifetime score against Fischer, +2−2=4.

 Politics

 Pachman was politically active throughout his life, first as a Communist and later as a staunch anti-Communist.
 In December 1968, he won a tournament in Athens.
 Upon his return to Prague, the authorities arrested, imprisoned, and tortured him for months.
 During this time he attempted suicide: On Christmas Eve 1969, doctors called his wife and told her that he probably would not survive the night.
 In 1972, Pachman was finally allowed to emigrate to West Germany.
 He soon became known as a strongly anti-Communist political activist, and his eloquence made him a regular guest on political talk shows.